carlobagnoli/pranomer/taskell.md

 - Add a cursor, to see where the input is
     > Render a cursor at the cursor position.
-- Render the task titles with correct hyphenation.
-    > The task titles cut words out of nowhere, so, we need to a better hyphenation system.
 - Add INSERT functions
     * [ ] Add End button
     * [ ] Add Begin button